Zaffe24/AS_VASAseq_sc_pipeline/README.md

-# Alternative Splicing pipeline for VASA-seq
+# Alternative Splicing analysis for VASA-seq
 Repository describing the computational workflow employed for the single-cell Alternative Splicing (AS) analysis from [Costea et al., 2024](https://doi.org/10.1101/2024.06.24.600391)

 ## Overview